-The District is free to publicize its positive experiences with the Contractor and, if applicable, is also free to share, with other school districts or organizations that inquire, whatever frustrations it may have experienced in Contractor's implementation of Contractor's WBLP(s);
+1. The District is free to publicize its positive experiences with the Contractor and, if applicable,

-The District will, of course, share Contractor's name, information regarding Contractor's business and regarding Contractor's proposed WBLP(s) with District schools seeking partners;

-Anda's Wellness LLC Agreement No.4400011102 The District will also identify Contractor in District documentation regarding the District's Linked Learning program;

-The District may photograph participating Contractor representatives and publish those photographs in District promotional and reporting materials relating to the District's Linked Learning program; and

-Should Contractor fail to provide the WBLP, in particular, as provided herein, then, in addition to all other remedies to which the District may be entitled, at law and in equity, the District may take Contractor's failure to perform as promised into consideration in the event Contractor is under consideration to provide services to the District in the future."
+- is also free to share, with other school districts or organizations that inquire, whatever frustrations it may have experienced in Contractor's implementation of Contractor's WBLP(s); - 2.
+The District will, of course, share Contractor's name, information regarding Contractor's business and regarding Contractor's proposed WBLP(s) with District schools seeking partners; - 3.
+The District will also identify Contractor in District documentation regarding the District's Linked Learning program; - 4.
+The District may photograph participating Contractor representatives and publish those photographs in District promotional and reporting materials relating to the District's Linked Learning program; and - 5.
+Should Contractor fail to provide the WBLP, in particular, as provided herein, then, in addition to all other remedies to which the District may be entitled, at law an in equity, the District may take Contractor's failure to perform as promised into consideration in the vent Contractor is under consideration to provide services to the District in the future. - 32.
+NOTICES.
+All notices to be given, payments to be made, or documents, samples, or other materials to be delivered by either Party to the other pursuant to this Agreement will be sent by prepaid first class mail, by electronic mail, by fax, or hand-delivered, to the addresses set forth below.
+Any such notices, payments, documents, samples, or other materials will be deemed to have been given or delivered forty-eight (48) hours after posting, if sent by first class mail, when received, if sent by electronic mail or fax, or when delivered, if delivered by hand.

-31. VENDOR COVID-19 VACCINATION REQUIREMENT.
-Effective November 15, 2021, all vendors who may visit any District school site or facility and/or who may come into contact with District students or staff must be fully vaccinated against COVID-19.
-For purposes of this requirement, the term "vendors" refers to employees/hired staff, agents, contractors, partners, subcontractors, and representatives of the District's vendors and contractors. after November 15, 2021, Contractor must certify https://vendors.lausd.net/irj/portal.
-Additional https://achieve.lausd.net/Page/3904.
+To Contractor: James Howell

+Owner

+Convenient Fun Fitness 17627 Windward Terrace Bellflower, CA 90706 james@cffitness.com

+To LAUSD: Chief Procurement Officer

+333 S. Beaudry Ave.
+28th Floor

+Los Angeles, CA 90017 Telephone: 213-241-5847